datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/jsonSpec.md

 #### `inferedSpec` [optional]
-Adds additional property-value pairs to a stat-var node based on the inference of an existing property in that stat-var node.
+Adds additional property-value pairs to a stat-var node based on the inference of an another property in that stat-var node.

 For instance, in the example, if the stat-var node has a property `employment` defined, additional property-values for `employmentStatus` and `age` are added to the stat-var node.